My Quiet Kitchen

 Storage

-Store in the refrigerator for up to 5 days.
-Gravy can also be frozen.
-Thaw overnight before re-heating.
+Store mushroom gravy in the refrigerator for up to 5 days.
+It is freezer friendly.
+Thaw in the refrigerator overnight and re-heat on the stovetop.

 Estimated Nutrition (per serving)